 This type of gradual drop often happens with aging.
 The average man sees a gradual decline in testosterone levels of about 1 to 2 percent per year after age 30.
 Women also typically see declining testosterone levels with the onset of perimenopause and menopause.
 While some decline is perfectly normal with aging, for some people, hormone levels drop too low to meet the body's needs for testosterone.
 For that reason, having occasional testosterone tests to screen for deficient hormone levels may be wise for people age 40 and over to help protect against the potential health effects of undiagnosed and untreated testosterone deficiency.

-- Total testosterone tests – The total testosterone blood test measures the overall amount of the hormone circulating in the blood stream, which is then compared to a reference range to determine whether results reflect normal levels.
-Factors like age, sex, medical status and medications are also considered in evaluating test results.
-It is important to note that while a total testosterone test can be useful as an initial screening tool, it alone does not provide enough information to either diagnose or rule out low testosterone, since most of the testosterone in the blood is bound to other molecules, making it inactive and unavailable for many uses within the body.
+- Total testosterone tests – The total testosterone blood test measures the overall amount of the hormone circulating in the blood stream, which is then compared to a normal range based on age and sex.
+Factors such as medical status and medications are also considered in evaluating test results.
+It is important to note that while a total testosterone test can be useful as an initial screening tool, it alone does not provide enough information to either diagnose or rule out low testosterone, since most of the hormone in the blood is bound to the proteins albumin and sex hormone binding globulin (SHBG), making it inactive and and not bioavailable testosterone.

 - Free testosterone tests – This blood test measures levels of free testosterone, which refers to hormones that are not bound to other molecules and can be freely used by the body.
 This is the active form of testosterone that works to influence body processes, and measuring this form of the hormone is essential to an accurate appraisal of hormonal balance.

 - Free & Total testosterone tests – This blood test measures both total testosterone levels and the amount of free, unbound testosterone in the bloodstream.